CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 * Config setting: `interact_drop_alpha`
 * Default: `0.7`

-Sets the alpha (transparency) channel for the main drop shadows underneath the interaction prompts or other UI elements.
+Sets the Alpha (transparency) channel for the main drop shadows underneath the interaction prompts or other UI elements.
 > [!TIP]
 Set to zero if you want to disable the main drop shadows entirely.